Skip to main content

 Installation configuration

-And you can set this optional parameter (do not include spaces): ALIAS
+And you can set this optional parameter (do not include spaces and must be less than 20 characters): ALIAS

 An example of a configuration file would be: